runlyio/core-dotnet/README.md

 You can turbocharge your job apps using the [Runly Platform](https://www.runly.io/platform/).
 The Runly Platform is a SaaS which helps shepherd your jobs from deployment to monitoring and scaling in production.

-* Deploy your jobs as NuGet packages using tools you already know and love.
+* Automatically deploy your jobs to your machines or the cloud as NuGet packages using tools you already know and love.
 * Use familiar REST concepts to queue and schedule background jobs from your web or mobile app.
 * Easily integrate progress bars and job status into your app using [Runly UI](https://www.runly.io/ux/).
 * Use CRON expressions for fine-grained control of job scheduling.
 * Get insights into job failures and performance issues before your users notice.
-* Run and scale your jobs in the cloud or on your own hardware.

 You can get started on a [generous free tier](https://www.runly.io/pricing/) with no commitment and no credit card.
 [Get started for free using your GitHub account](https://www.runly.io/dashboard/) or learn more about [how it works](https://www.runly.io/docs/).